JorisMonnet/JSCompilator/README.md

 # JSCompilator
-Compilator of javascript made in python.
-Course of compilator at HE-Arc
+javascript compiler made in python.
+Course of compiler at HE-Arc